GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-#### Let's prepare a lead from the pet list to the registration screen.
+#### Let's prepare a lead from the pet list to the registration screen

-- Now that we have a list of pets, let's prepare a lead from the list screen to the registration screen.
+- Now that the pet list screen has been created, let's prepare a lead from the list screen to the registration screen.
-- Let's prepare this line at the top of the Pets List screen.
+- Let's prepare this lead to the top of the pet list screen.

 ![w:800px](images/2022-11-12-21-49-31.png)